-As the Coronavirus, or its new namesake COVID-19, sweeps across the nation, the economic effects of the virus are not just being felt on Wall Street.
-Businesses, both small and large, are now scrambling to find ways to maintain their productivity and, at the same time, to maintain employee health.
+As Covid-19 sweeps across the nation, the economic effects of the virus are not just being felt only on Wall Street.
+Businesses, both small and large, are now scrambling to find ways to maintain their productivity and, at the same time, attempting to ensure and maintain employee health.
 As the virus proceeds to spread, your business is going to have to make some very important decisions along the way.
 The following list of recommended strategies represents a brief list of strategies and considerations from both private human resources professionals and the Center for Disease Control ("CDC"):

 1. The first and most important thing you can do for your employees is to communicate with them.
 It is imperative that human resources staff be designated for this purpose and that your business remains on top of ongoing activities in your community as to the spread of the virus and whether any quarantines will be put into effect.